testing-co/JAVA-OCT2022/Java4Auth/readme.md

 - Refer to one-to-many dashboard

 ## FindOne - refer to 1:n oneDonation
+- get id from path variables
+- get the donation and put it in model to display in jsp
 - refer to MVC demo

 ## Edit - refer to 1:n Edit
+Refer to one-to-many Edit
 - Create is similar to Edit, make sure you attached the userId as the donor
 - If you want the donor will be changed to the logged in user, what should you do?
 - If you want the donor to stay the same, what should you do?